charles-lunarg/vk-bootstrap/docs/getting_started.md

 // Sets VkApplicationInfo::engineVersion
 instance_builder.set_engine_version(5, 0, 2);

-// The Instance Version (aka the version of your loader)
+// Set the required API version of your Vulkan app
-// This will make sure you require a 1.3 Vulkan Loader instance_builder.require_api_version(1, 3, 0);
+// This will make sure you have a 1.3 Loader and 1.3 Physical Devices instance_builder.require_api_version(1, 3, 0);

+// Lower the required Instance version - used when you need a higher Physical Device version than Instance version instance_builder.set_minimum_instance_version(1, 2, 0)
 ```

 ## Enabling Instance Level Extensions and Layers